 Keller-Bliesner Engineering, LLC (KB) is an engineering consulting company specializing in irrigated agriculture and its relationship to the environment.
 We have expertise in all aspects of water resources engineering and water management, from determination of water supply to analyzing how water resources decisions and operations impact river basin ecosystems.
 Our project experience ranges from regional to individual field scale.
 We have a reputation for innovative solutions to complex water resources challenges.

-Our philosophy is through innovative and collaborative application of sound science we can best overcome the challenges arising from competing agricultural, urban and environmental water demands on a limited fresh water supply.
+Our philosophy is that we believe that innovative and collaborative application of sound science is essential to sustainably meet the competing agricultural, urban and environmental water demands from a limited fresh water supply.

 In 1962, Dr. Jack Keller, then professor of Irrigation and Agricultural Engineering at Utah State University, formed Keller Engineering as a vehicle to provide consulting engineering services to clients world-wide.
 In 1978, Bliesner Engineering was formed by Ron Bliesner and Jack and Ron began working together providing consulting engineering services in the United States and abroad.
 In 1981, Keller Engineering and Bliesner Engineering merged to become Keller-Bliesner Engineering with Jack and Ron as the two partners.

 Over the years, the firm has grown with the addition of Andrew Keller and Brian Westfall as partners.
 Jack Keller passed away in 2013.
 Today, Keller-Bliesner Engineering, LLC constitutes an association of 7 engineers plus technical and office support staff based in Logan, UT.

 Sustainable development and management of water resources requires a broad understanding of the inter-relationships between the competing agricultural, urban and environmental uses, both presently and with an eye to the future.
 Keller-Bliesner Engineering uses its broad experience in water resource planning in agriculture and the environment to examine water resource problems holistically.
 We have a reputation for innovative solutions to difficult water resource problems and are experienced in solving these problems in a collaborative rather than confrontational manner.